urgor/fota/README.md

 Fota Web Album is tool to create, photo web albums (Your K.O.)

-It can scan some directory subtree, make photos thumbs and index to create it web representation.
+It can scan some directory subtree and create it web representation by making photo thumbnails and store some info to DB.

 Also Fota provides create album from selected images; integrate album to third-party sites; allow download album or folder as single zip archive.